Skip to main content

 settings

 A typed key/value store.
-Backs durable per-team briefs, team rules, onboarding flags, the Boo Zero global brief / display name, the API port mirror, and any other simple config-by-key.
-(See Configuration for the documented keys.)
+Backs team rules, onboarding flags, the Boo Zero global brief / display name, and any other simple config-by-key.
+(Keys are documented where they are set: see Boo Zero for boo-zero:global-brief and boo-zero:display-name:<agentId>, and Using teams for team-rules:<teamId> and team-onboarding:<teamId>.)

 • Columns: key (PK, text), value (text), updated_at.